Insight From The Stellar Scientist Trader - An Integrated BioSci Investing Report

 I still recommend a long in Omeros once we enter the New Year (it might be cheaper around that time, because the company may fail to come up with a solution which the market likes regarding Omidria reimbursement).

-Dr. Tran: You covered Transition Therapeutics (NASDAQ:TTHI), a company that focuses on the development of Alzheimer and diabetes treatment.
+Dr. Tran: You covered Transition Therapeutics (NASDAQ:TTHI), a company that focuses on the development of Alzheimer's and diabetes treatment.
 We concur with your thesis that TT-401 is a promising antidiabetic drug (in which Eli Lilly (NYSE:LLY) partnered up with the company for further development).
-Interestingly, Transition was later acquired by Opko Health (NASDAQ:OPK).
+Interestingly, Transition was later acquired by OPKO Health (NASDAQ:OPK).
 Were you surprised by the buyout?
-And, do you believe this M&A would add further value to Opko?
+And do you believe this M&A would add further value to OPKO?

-BB: The buyout of Transition by Opko surprised me because although TT-401 produced positive results, Eli Lilly chose not to continue this partnership.
-Readers (who commented on the article I published) noted that the data from TT-401 probably weren’t strong enough to compete with Novo Nordisk’s (NVO) semaglutide.
+BB: The buyout of Transition by OPKO surprised me, because although TT-401 produced positive results, Eli Lilly chose not to continue this partnership.
+Readers (who commented on the article I published) noted that the data from TT-401 probably weren’t strong enough to compete with Novo Nordisk’s (NYSE:NVO) semaglutide.
 Interestingly, in the 420 patients trial, TT-401 was superior to a GLP-1 agonist called exenatide in terms of weight loss and equivalent in terms of HbA1c reduction (even the weight loss seen with semaglutide in its phase 3 program has been better).

-Opko apparently sees the potential for TT-401 (now referred to as OPK-88003).
+OPKO apparently sees the potential for TT-401 (now referred to as OPK-88003).
 The company is also developing TT-701 (or OPK-88004), a selective androgen receptor modulator for benign prostatic hyperplasia.
-TT-701 has data from a 350 patients study conducted back when the drug was in Eli Lilly’s hands.
-TT-701 was shown to increase lean muscle mass but not change or even reduce levels of prostate serum antigen.
-These data and the potential of both drugs is noted in the corporate presentations from Opko: the company is still upbeat about the value it plans to derive from the acquisition.
-And, I believe Opko will get its money’s worth from this franchise.
+TT-701 has data from a 350-patient study conducted back when the drug was in Eli Lilly’s hands.
+TT-701 was shown to increase lean muscle mass but not change, or even reduce, levels of prostate serum antigen.
+These data and the potential of both drugs is noted in the corporate presentations from OPKO: the company is still upbeat about the value it plans to derive from the acquisition.
+And, I believe OPKO will get its money’s worth from this franchise.

 Dr. Tran: Is there any promising upcoming catalyst that readers should be aware of?
 What are your recommendations?

 BB: I have written twice about Axsome Therapeutics (NASDAQ:AXSM), which has 3 upcoming catalysts.
-The results of an interim analysis of their drug AXS-02 in two phase 3 trials (is likely to be reported in late Q4’17 or Q1’18).
-Topline data from AXS-05 in another phase 3 trial is expected in Q1’18.
+The results of an interim analysis of their drug AXS-02 in two phase 3 trials is likely to be reported in late Q4’17 or Q1’18.
+Top line data from AXS-05 in another phase 3 trial is expected in Q1’18.
 I like to invest in stocks which have multiple catalysts within a short period (since if one turns out for the worse, the downside in the stock is often limited due to the presence of another catalyst soon after).
 It is worth noting that limited downside might mean a 50% drop rather than an 80% drop (and that probably applies to Axsome).

 In this case, AXS-02 and AXS-05 are completely unrelated drugs (so the failure of AXS-02 doesn’t impact the probability of AXS-05 in its trial).
-Also, because the data expected in Q4’17/Q1’18 from AXS-02 is interim data, a likely result is simply that the enrolment does not need to be adjusted (which should be considered as positive by the market).
+Also, because the data expected in Q4’17/Q1’18 from AXS-02 is interim data, a likely result is simply that the enrollment does not need to be adjusted (which should be considered as positive by the market).
 A negative result would be the early stoppage of either phase 3 trial due to futility.
-I do recommend a long in Axsome as we are near year-end.
+I do recommend a long in Axsome as we are near year end.

-Thank you to Dr. Tran for the interview, I have enjoyed reading your work (and urge readers to check out his articles as well as his marketplace service).
+Thank you to Dr. Tran for the interview, I have enjoyed reading your work (and urge readers to check out his articles as well as his Marketplace service).

-Dr. Tran: Thank you BB.
+Dr. Tran: Thank you, BB.
 I appreciate that you took the time to share with readers your insight and investing prowess.

 Author’s Note: The purpose of the interview is to share with readers insight from other experts, to help you find more stellar bioscience firms (innovating life-saving therapeutics).
 This article was published in advance (in the Integrated BioSci Investing marketplace for subscribers).
-There, we feature a once weekly exclusive report on other companies.
+There, we feature a once-weekly exclusive report on other companies.
 We also run a model portfolio for subscribers.
 And, consultations come with the package.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.